eugenekhovaiev/graphiql-app/README.md

 ## Available Scripts

-To work with the project, you can use the following npm scripts:
+To run the scripts, use the npm run command followed by the desired script name.
+To work with the project, you can use the following npm scripts.

 `dev`

 Command to start the local development server for Next.js.

 `build`

 Command to build the project using Next.js.
 This creates optimized files for deployment on a production server.

 `start`

 Command to start the project in production mode after it has been built using "build".
 Typically used for locally testing how your application will perform in a production-like environment.

 `lint`

 Command to check code style using the built-in linting tool of Next.js.
 It verifies that the code adheres to certain standards.

 `lint:fix`

 Command to automatically fix some style errors using the built-in Next.js linter.

 `format`

 Command to format code using Prettier.
 Prettier ensures a standardized and visually appealing code style.
 Here, it is applied to files with extensions .ts, .tsx, and .css in the project, using the configuration from .prettierrc.json.

 `prepare`

 Command to run Husky check for tests and code formatting.

 `test`

 Command to run tests using Vitest.

 `coverage`

 Command to run tests with coverage reporting using Vitest.